vondraussen/warenpost-label-downloader/README.md

 ## Requirements
 - Python 3.x
-- Google API Client Library
-- `python-cups` library
-- Additional dependencies listed in `requirements.txt`
+- Dependencies listed in `requirements.txt`

 ## Setup
 1. Clone or download this repository.